aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 ### Test Configuration

 The test dataset consists of the TPC-H SF100 lineitem table (~600M rows, ~77GB), configured as an UNLOGGED table without indexes, constraints, or triggers.
 Both instances were tuned for bulk loading operations, with all durability features disabled, large memory allocations, and PostgreSQL 18's `io_uring` support enabled (configuration details in Appendix A).
-Despite this comprehensive optimization, it appears that lock contention emerges at high parallelism degrees, fundamentally limiting scalability.
+Despite this comprehensive optimization, it appears that lock contention emerges at high parallelism degrees, limiting scalability.

 Testing was performed at eight parallelism degrees, executed sequentially in a progressive loading pattern: 1, 2, 4, 8, 16, 32, 64, and 128, with each step doubling to systematically increase load.
 Each configuration was run only once rather than following standard statistical practice of multiple runs with mean, standard deviation, and confidence intervals.
 This single-run approach was adopted after preliminary tests showed minimal variation between successive runs, indicating stable and reproducible results under these controlled conditions.